What is Relapse?

 Dr. Heran defines relapse as “the abandonment of a recovery-based program.”
-When clients abandon their program they are putting themselves at greater risk for picking up their drug of choice.
+When clients abandon their program and relapse prevention skills, they are putting themselves at greater risk for picking up their drug of choice.

-At Providence Treatment we affirm each client’s involvement in a 12-Step program of recovery, a design for living that brings joy and contentment.
-We offer group therapy on relapse prevention strategies, facilitated by therapists who are intimately aware of the danger of relapse and to manage recovery and maintain participation in a recovery program, while cultivating daily practices such as: mindfulness meditation, 10th Step Inventory and supporting other members of the program.
+At Providence Treatment, we affirm each client’s involvement in a 12-Step program of recovery.
+12-Step programs provide a design for living that brings joy and contentment.
+We also offer group therapy on relapse prevention strategies, facilitated by therapists who are intimately aware of the danger of relapse.
+Our therapists also help our clients manage recovery and maintain participation in a recovery program while cultivating daily practices such as mindfulness meditation, 10th Step Inventory, and supporting other members of the program.

 Relapse occurs all too often.
 At Providence Treatment, we include a relapse prevention safety plan with each client.
 Each plan identifies triggers and warning signs, people, places and things that may lead to a relapse and finally identify aspects of the client’s personality/character, which may promote relapse behaviors.